 The prices above are for the ready-to-book adventure outlined in this Detailed Itinerary, a popular option that has been handcrafted by our Area Specialists to include the best of every destination.
 While many travelers choose to book this tour as is, our Area Specialists are also happy to work with you to customize this Private Journey to suit your specific interests and style of travel.
 We can arrange for longer or shorter stays, offer hotel upgrades (see below for sample costs), or add an extension to additional places of interest.
 We can even add special activities or customize excursions depending on your interests.
 We invite you to contact us to discuss your options!
-Optional Hotel Upgrades All upgrade pricing is per person, per night, based on double occupancy.
-Please call for single occupancy pricing.
-Cusco: Hotel Monasterio, from \$325 Sacred Valley of the Incas: Hotel Rio Sagrado, from \$325 Machu Picchu Ruins: Machu Picchu Sanctuary Lodge, from \$695 TRIP COST INCLUDES - Accommodations in hotels, based on double occupancy, as described, and in top quality tents on trek - All meals included except 2 lunches and 2 dinners - Land transportation as noted - Entrance fee to Machu Picchu and Huayna Picchu - Airport transfers - Private Guide on trek and all tours TRIP COST DOES NOT INCLUDE International airfare, internal flights, meals specified as "on your own," airport departure taxes, optional tipping or gratuities to leaders or staff, additional hotel nights that may be necessitated by airline schedule changes or other factors, cost of medical immunizations (if any), travel insurance, and other expenses of a personal nature (alcoholic beverages, laundry, etc.).
+TRIP COST INCLUDES - Accommodations in hotels, based on double occupancy, as described, and in top quality tents on trek - All meals included except 2 lunches and 2 dinners - Land transportation as noted - Entrance fee to Machu Picchu and Huayna Picchu - Airport transfers - Private Guide on trek and all tours TRIP COST DOES NOT INCLUDE International airfare, internal flights, meals specified as "on your own," airport departure taxes, optional tipping or gratuities to leaders or staff, additional hotel nights that may be necessitated by airline schedule changes or other factors, cost of medical immunizations (if any), travel insurance, and other expenses of a personal nature (alcoholic beverages, laundry, etc.).
 SIGNING UP FOR A TRIP Early reservations are recommended since accommodations often sell out far in advance.
 Please call 1-800-368-2794 and ask for our Latin America Manager or email us at latinamerica@wildernesstravel.com with any questions that you may have about this trip.
 To reserve your Private Journey, we will need to know your preferred dates of travel.
 We will then check availability and send you a proposed itinerary with exact pricing for your adventure.
 We can typically hold a provisional booking for one week.
 At that time, we must collect your initial deposit or accommodations will be released.
 We accept Visa, Mastercard, or American Express card.
 Upon receipt of your deposit, we will send you a Welcome Packet that includes a letter of confirmation, Detailed Itinerary, Trip Application, Medical Form, and Pre-Departure Information Booklet with information to help you prepare for your adventure.
 Please see our Cancellations and Transfer Fee Schedule for specific payment information.
-PAYMENT SCHEDULE At time of reservation \$1000 90 days prior to departure Balance CANCELLATION AND TRANSFER FEE SCHEDULE Minimum fee (including Inca Trail permit fee): \$610 per person 61-90 days prior to departure: 50% of trip cost 46-60 days prior to departure: 25% of trip cost 45 days or less: 100% of trip cost Please note that this differs from our regular catalog departures.
-MANDATORY EMERGENCY EVACUATION INSURANCE Please note: Insurance for emergency evacuation is required for this trip.
-Call for more details.
+PAYMENT SCHEDULE At time of reservation \$1,000 90 days prior to departure Balance CANCELLATION AND TRANSFER FEE SCHEDULE Minimum fee (including Inca Trail permit fee): \$1,000 per person 61-90 days prior to departure: 25% of trip cost 46-60 days prior to departure: 50% of trip cost 45 days or less: 100% of trip cost Please note that this differs from our regular catalog departures.
 Accommodations DAY 1 (1 NIGHT), DAY 8 (1 NIGHT): CUSCO, PERU In Cusco, we stay at one of the following properties: